Hall of Fame

 Enter your eye-popping simulation images and videos in the ANSYS Hall of Fame Competition and showcase your simulation abilities to a worldwide audience.
 Winners will be selected based on the quality of the application of ANSYS software, including a description of the problem, solution and business benefits.

 Winners will be immortalized on the ANSYS Hall of Fame on ANSYS.com.
-The top six entries (three commercial and three academic) will also win an Apple iPad and $150 ANSYS training credit.
-This year, for the first time, ANSYS will recognize the top-scoring startup entry in the commercial category and all entrants will receive an engineering excellence certificate.
-Enter the 2016 ANSYS Hall of Fame Competition today to get your place among the best ANSYS simulation images and videos!
+The top six entries (three commercial and three academic) will also win a Bose SoundLink Bluetooth Speaker and $150 ANSYS training credit.
+ANSYS will also recognize the top-scoring startup entry in the commercial category.
+All entrants will receive an engineering excellence certificate.
+Enter the 2018 ANSYS Hall of Fame Competition today to get your place among the best ANSYS simulation images and videos!

 Best in Show

 There will be six overall winners from the 20 finalists.
-Three winners from commercial entries and three winners from academic entries — as selected by an internal judging panel — will be featured in the ANSYS Hall of Fame on ANSYS.com, receive an Apple iPad and $150 ANSYS training credit.
+Three winners from commercial entries and three winners from academic entries — as selected by an internal judging panel — will be featured in the ANSYS Hall of Fame on ANSYS.com, receive a Bose SoundLink Bluetooth Speaker and $150 ANSYS training credit.

 The remaining 14 finalists' image or animation will be highlighted in the ANSYS Hall of Fame along with a description.

-The top scoring start up within the ANSYS start up program will receive special recognition, but can still win as a Best in Show or as a Runner Up.
+The top scoring startup within the ANSYS Startup Program will receive special recognition, but can still win as a Best in Show.

 Judging Criteria and Submission Details